SStaGCN: Simplified stacking based graph convolutional networks

 \subsection{Setting}

-As demonstrated in Fig. \ref{pipSTGCN}, the proposed SStaGCN model contains four layers, where the first and second layers are called feature extraction layer.
-The first layer is based on the base models of the stacking method.
-Here we consider the combination of $7$ classical classifiers: KNN, Random Forest, Naive Bayes, Decision Tree, SVC \cite{Pal2020DataCW}, GBDT \cite{Friedman2001GreedyFA}, and Adaboost\cite{Freund1999ASI} in the first layer of SStaGCN.
-These $7$ classifiers are representative classical classifiers used in the community of machine learning, which have respective merits in dealing with distinct types of tasks.
-Moreover, we adopt three aggregation methods: mean, attention, and voting in the second layer.
-Among them, for the mean approach, we take the mean value of the output of the first layer and then round it.
-As for the attention mechanism, we consider the label data as vector $Y$, the predicted value of the feature extraction layer as the query vector $V$, and then compute the attention coefficients.
-For the voting approach, we employ the hard voting technique in ensemble learning \cite{Friedhelm2013Ensemble}.
+As shown in Fig. \ref{pipSTGCN}, the proposed SStaGCN model consists of four layers, with the first and second layers referred to as the stacking and aggregation layers, respectively.
+The stacking layer utilizes base models from the stacking method, incorporating a combination of seven classical classifiers: KNN, Random Forest, Naive Bayes, Decision Tree, SVC \cite{Pal2020DataCW}, GBDT \cite{Friedman2001GreedyFA}, and Adaboost \cite{Freund1999ASI}.
+These classifiers are widely used in classical machine learning for their strengths in handling different task types.

+In the aggregation layer, we employ three aggregation methods: mean, attention, and voting.
+For the mean approach, we calculate the average output from the stacking layer, rounding it as needed.
+In the attention mechanism, we treat the label data as vector $Y$, use the stacking layer's predicted output as the query vector $V$, and compute attention coefficients accordingly.
+For the voting method, we apply hard voting from ensemble learning \cite{Friedhelm2013Ensemble}.

-Thereafter, the output of the second layer is considered as the input of the first layer of the GCN, which only has two layers in our setting.
-The GCN considered in this paper has $16$ hidden units, and Adam optimizer \cite{Kingma2015AdamAM} is the default optimizer, cross entropy is used as the loss function.
-We set learning rate $\gamma=0.01$, number of iterations ${\rm itr} =500$, weight decay $5e-4$, and dropout rate equals $0$.
+The output of the aggregation layer serves as the input to the first layer of a two-layer GCN.
+In our configuration, the GCN has 16 hidden units and uses the Adam optimizer \cite{Kingma2015AdamAM} by default, with cross-entropy as the loss function.
+The learning rate is set to $\gamma=0.01$, the number of iterations ${\rm itr} =500$, weight decay at $5e-4$, and a dropout rate of $0$.